AKASHAorg/eth-bucharest/documentation/custom-hooks.md

 ▸ **usePendingReflections**(`pendingReflectionsReactiveVar`): `ReactiveVar<ReflectEntryData[]>`

-Hook that handle the adding, removing and returning of pending Reflections by first providing a reactive variable parameter to the hook as the initial state of the pending reflections.
+Hook that handles the adding, removing and returning of the pending Reflections by making use of Apollo's reactive variables.
 The updated pending reflections returned can be used to update/re-render the components directly without the need to use `useQuery`.

 **`Example`**